mettle/sendportal-docs/installation.md

 ### Webserver

-You will need to provide a webserver, like Apache or nginx, in order to serve SendPortal to browsers.
+You will need to a webserver (for example, Apache or nginx), in order to host your SendPortal installation.

 When setting up your websever, it should be pointed to the `public` directory in order to correctly serve SendPortal.